 Tommy´s journey to become a pinball wizard changed his life as a blind, deaf and mute boy.
 I and the colleagues I've spoken to here at Ericsson firmly believe that telecom software can change people´s lives.
 At the end of the day, every line of code that we write here impacts how operators interact with their customers, and vice-versa.
 This also impacts how people interact with each other.
 With that in mind, we're turning more to customer journeys to bring people´s needs into our software factory.
 Let´s embark on this journey!

-Or, visit Ericsson BSS to read some of our customer experience cases.
+Or, visit Telecom BSS to read some of our customer experience cases.